 6 Steps to Creating a Website With an Online Payment System

-Making an online purchase, putting money on a deposit, or getting a mortgage online are only possible because of one element: the online payment system.
+Internet shopping, digital deposits, and mortgage applications on the web are only possible because of one element: the online payment system.

-When starting any business (like fintech, e-commerce, and even a mental health app), chances are high that you will have to integrate a payment system for your business website.
+When starting any business (like building a neobank, an online shop, or even a mental health app), chances are high that you will have to integrate a payment system for your website.
 If you refuse to do it, you will likely lose many customers to competitors.

 But how to create a website with an online payment system?
-Should I pay for the payment service?
-And what if I want to integrate several payment systems?
+Should you pay for the payment service?
+And what if you want to integrate several payment systems?
 These are just a few questions that plague the minds of startup cofounders when they turn to software development.

 In this article, I will highlight what an online payment system is, how to create a website with an online payment system, and how to choose the right type of payment system for your website.